home-assistant/developers.home-assistant/docs/instance_url.md

 Assistant instance that matches the requirements needed for the use cases at hand.
-For example, cause a device needs to communicate back data to Home Assistant, or for an external service or device to fetch data from Home Assistant (e.g., a generated image or sound file).
+For example, cause a device needs to communicate back data to Home Assistant, or for an external service or device to fetch data from Home Assistant (like a generated image or sound file).

 Getting an instance URL can be rather complex, considering a user can have a bunch of different URLs available: